The Cloisters (Palm Springs): History

 The house was built in 1930 for Alvah Hicks, the owner of the Palm Springs Water Company.
 It was subsequently owned by the socialite Ludvovica Graham.
 It was sold twice more before its purchase in 1967 for $185,000 by the pianist and entertainer Liberace.
-The house was an 11 bedroom hotel at the time of Liberace's purchase.
-He died in the house on 4 February 1987 of AIDS.
+The house was an 11-bedroom hotel at the time of Liberace's purchase.
+He died in the house on 4 February 1987 of an AIDS-related complication.
 The architectural style of the house has been described as Spanish Mission architecture.

+Liberace’s mother, Frances Liberace, lived in an adjoining villa on the estate, commonly referred to as the ‘Petite Cloister,’ which formed part of the larger residential compound.

 In November 1988 the house was put up for sale for $850,000.
-The sale occurred after the Palm Springs City Council rejected an offer by Liberace's family to have the house open as a museum.
+The sale occurred after the Palm Springs City Council rejected an offer by Liberace's family to have the house open as a historical house museum.
 The house sold in March 1990 for $750,000.
 In April 1990 an auction was held at The Plaza Theater in Palm Springs by Butterfield & Butterfield of 3,000 items in 430 lots from The Cloisters.
 Over a thousand people had viewed the items in situ at the house in the days prior to the sale.
 Proceeds from the auction were donated to the Liberace Foundation for the Performing and Creative Arts.